 Getting the Word Out

 When we started PositivityGuides we did very little in the way of self-promotion.
-This wasn’t due to idleness it was simply an admission that we wanted to build the site with sufficient content to make it worthwhile visiting.
+This wasn’t due to idleness it was simply an admission that we wanted to build the site with sufficient content to make it worth visiting and looking around.

 There are plenty of websites with very good advice about how to get your blog up and running.
 If you’re new to blogging you might like to check out ProBlogger, which is packed with useful information.